A black hole in a near-pristine galaxy 700 million years after the Big Bang: Evidence for very low metallicity

-Fig.~\ref{fig:met}b shows also the calibration using the parameter $\hat{R}=0.46~\log{([OII]/H\beta)}+0.88~\log{([OIII]/H\beta)}$, for which we only have upper limits, but which give an upper limit on the metallicity ($Z<10^{-2}~Z_\odot$) consistent with the values in Fig.~\ref{fig:met}a.
-Dashes and dot-dashed lines show other calibrations obtained at high-z\citem{Sanders2024,Scholte2025}, which would give even lower metallicities.
+Fig.~\ref{fig:met}b shows also the calibration using the parameter $\hat{R}=0.46~\log{([OII]/H\beta)}+0.88~\log{([OIII]/H\beta)}$, initially proposed by \cite{Laseter2024metallicitycalib}, which has the advantage of being more steeply declining at low metallicities.
+In this case we only have upper limits on this parameter (as [OII]3727 is not detected), but which give upper limits on the metallicity ($Z<10^{-2}~Z_\odot$) consistent with the values in Fig.~\ref{fig:met}a.
+Also in this case we are using a conservative calibration obtained at high redshift - using the alternative calibration by \cite{Scholte2025} (red dashed line in Fig.~\ref{fig:met}b) would give upper limits that are 0.3--0.4 dex lower.

+The inferred constraints on the metallicity are summarized in Table \ref{tab:properties}, together with other relevant properties for QSO1.